Aldbg74/Aldbg74/README.md

 (a field that has always plagued me) following the COVID pandemic. <br>
 I'm actually a futur Epitech Student in Tek1 <br>

-- <h4>What I would like in the future</h4>
-The big question, i would probably specialize in video games or cybersecurity (or maybe something else if I'm in love with it) <br>
-And I would really like to open my own company <br>

 - <h4>My hobbies</h4>
 Computers aside, I like :